AI-Trends/Flask-Tutorial/README.md

 * files − data pertaining to uploaded file.
 * method − current request method.

-* url_for() function : very useful for dynamically building a URL for a specific function.
-*                     first argument : the name of a function
-*                     remaining arguments: each corresponding to the variable part of URL.
+* url_for() function : very useful for dynamically building a URL for a specific function. first argument : the name of a function. remaining arguments: each corresponding to the variable part of URL.

 * redirect() function: redirect current url to specific function url